 (The Carmelites have their own proper, which has the Carmelite saints, memorials, feasts, and solemnities.
 These differ from the general calendar.
-For example, St Therese the Little Flower is a memorial for the Church in general, but a feast for the Order of Carmelites Discalced.[St Thérèse is a solemnity in the Province of St Thérèse])
+For example, St Therese the Little Flower is a memorial for the Church in general, but a feast for the Order of Carmelites Discalced.)